Regan298/Disaster-Master/Architectural Design.md

 One key assumption that we will have to make is that the computers that are being operated during the disaster simulation are capable of running the software that will be produced.
 It is also assumed that RedR will be responsible for maintaining their own network infrastructure and will be responsible for getting the software back online should it go down.

-The client suggested using KoboToolBox as a framework for the program, though the team has yet to decide whether to actually use this.
-This choice will be made at a later date when the time for deciding how to build the system comes.

 Client computers support basic sound playback functionality.

 Client computers can support video capturing if client makes this feature mandatory.